What are the symptoms of bone spurs?

-Although you may have heard of bone spurs before, you may be unclear about what they are and what causes them.
-Bone spurs, also called osteophytes, are abnormal growths of bone that can develop inside facet joints or along the endplates of vertebrae.
-Your body produces these growths in response to the friction of bone rubbing against bone once joint cartilage has worn away.
+Bone spurs, also called osteophytes, are abnormal growths of bone that can develop inside facet joints, which connect the vertebrae in the spine.
+Bone spurs can also develop along the endplates of vertebrae.
+Your body produces bone spurs in response to the friction of bone rubbing against bone, which is often caused by spinal arthritis.

 - Crepitus — the painful sensation of bone grinding against bone